MaxwellZen/SpaceCowboys/README.md

 Maxwell Zen, Jennifer Sun, Alyssa Choi

 ## Description
 A multiplayer hide-and-seek game.
 Players will join and set their username, and wait for the server to get 4 players.
-Then, the seeker (or seekers) will see within a limited radius of their position, and their job is to find the hiders and catch them.
+Then, the seeker will see within a limited radius of their position and within a certain direction, and their job is to find and catch the hiders.
 If the hiders survive past a certain time limit, they win, otherwise if they are all eliminated in the time limit the seeker wins.
-We can also create a flashlight for seekers that only shows the area in the direction the flashlight is pointing, and potentially sound cues for hiders when a seeker is nearby.

 Below is a sample map that all the players will share.
-There will be walls placed throughout the map that blocks players from going through.
+There will be obstacles placed throughout the map that blocks players from going through.
 There is one seeker and multiple hiders.
 In the seeker's perspective, the map will be blacked out except for a limited front view representing the seeker's flashlight.
 The seeker will have slightly faster speed than the hiders.
 If the seeker "tags" a hider, the hider will be eliminated and removed from the map.
 After all of the hiders are eliminated, a scoreboard will be displayed with the rank of the hiders.

 S = Seeker
 H = Hider